The-Scripters-Guild/ForgeWiki/scripting/nodes/events-ai/on-squad-spawned-with-squad-label.md

 # On Squad Spawned With Squad Label

+## Description
+Event called when any Squad with the Squad Label spawns

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}